mui/material-ui/CONTRIBUTING.md

 #### `master` is for 4.x

 We will do our best to keep `master` in good shape, with tests passing at all times.
-However, in order to move fast, we will make API changes that your application might not be compatible with.

 ### How to increase the chance of being accepted?